AlexanderPaulStevens/Assessing-the-Robustness-in-Predictive-Process-Monitoring-through-Adversarial-Attacks/README.md

 # Assessing the Robustness in Predictive Process Monitoring through Adversarial Attacks

-Complementary code to reproduce the work of " Assessing the Robustness in Predictive Process Monitoring through Adversarial Attacks"
+Complementary code to reproduce the work of "Assessing the Robustness in Predictive Process Monitoring through Adversarial Attacks"

 An overview of the files: